bioinformatics-core-shared-training/intro-to-IGV/InspectingVariantsInIGV.md

 ### Load aligned sequence data

-First we need to ensure that IGV is using the same reference genome as that to which the sequence data were aligned, GRCh37.
+First we need to ensure that IGV is using the same reference genome as that to which the sequence data were aligned, GRCh37, also known as hg19.

 * Select `Human hg19` from the drop-down list in the top left of the IGV window.